OCA/server-ux/base_tier_validation/README.rst

   in method `review_user_count`, this can make it very inconsistent for databases with a lot of users and recurring updates that can change the expected behavior.

+* **Migration to 15.0:**

+  The parameter _tier_validation_manual_config will become False, on 14.0, the default value is True, as the change is applied after the migration.
+In order to use the new behavior we need to modify the value on our expected model.

 Changelog
 =========